 Independent Scotch Whisky Bottlers Available in Israel

-Ralfy Mitchel of YouTube channel "TheWhiskyBothy" (previously known as Ralfy.com), recently completed a series of four videos on his paid Patreon channel where he goes through a list of independent bottlers from A to Z, and comments on them.
+Ralfy Mitchel of YouTube channel "TheWhiskyBothy" (previously known as Ralfy.com), recently completed a series of four videos on his paid Patreon channel where he goes through a list of independent bottlers from A to Z, and comments on each one.

 So, I thought it would be a good idea as a service to all you whisky fans here in Israel, to do a similar thing for Independent bottlers available in this country.
 Please note that my comments are from my own personal experience and not hearsay.
 If I don’t comment on a bottler, it means that I haven’t tried it yet.